Skip to main content

 If the test fails, check:

-- That the service account has the required IAM roles at the project level, not just the dataset level.
+• That the service account has the required roles at the correct level (project or dataset).

 After Connecting